 Marazion and Mousehole

 You’re likely to visit both of these picturesque fishing villages during your stay with us.
 Marazion is the gateway for St Michael’s Mount and a pretty little village and sweep of sandy beach in its own right.
 Here we like the views from the Godolphin Arms restaurant towards the Mount.
-Or for finer dining give Bens Kitchen a go, it’s got a great reputation locally and has won several awards.
+The Mexico Inn at Longrock also has a great reputation for it’s food and friendly welcome.
 Around the coast you’ll find the pretty harbour village of Mousehole and if you are lunching here then we like The Old Coastguard, sister property to the Gurnards Head at Zennor.
 The food is good here and the views from their gardens over the sea are gorgeous.

 Favourite Cream Teas